 I’m partial to the Neptune’s Harvest hydrolyzed fish fertilizer.
 At 2-4-1, it’s not super-high in nitrogen.
 What it is good on is phosphorous, and that’s useful for promoting flowering.
 This is great once my outdoor plants are already established.

 A slightly lighter version at 2-3-1 is GS Plant Foods’ hydrolized fish fertilizer.
 If you’re looking for an option that you can use on a regular basis as a foliar spray, this is a good one.
 It’s not so potent that it will scorch your plant leaves, but it’s strong enough to provide a good feeding.
 Both options should be diluted in water before use.

-When all’s said and done, fish is great food – not just for you, but for your plants too!
-Have you used fish fertilizer on your plants?
-Do you prefer emulsions, meal, or hydrolyzed fertilizers?
-Let me know in the comment section!
+When all’s said and done, fish is great food – not just for you, but for your outdoor plants too!